acrois/jfrog-documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 **Can I stop the jf rt transfer-files command and then start it again?
 Would that cause any issues?**

 You can stop the command at any time by hitting CTRL+C and then run it again.
 JFrog CLI stores the state of the transfer process in the "transfer" directory under the JFrog CLI home directory.
 This directory is usually located at `~/.jfrog/transfer`.
 Subsequent executions of the command use the data stored in that directory to try and avoid transferring files that have already been transferred in previous command executions.

+**Why is the trash can filling up?**

+This can happen if your CLI transfer directory is not persistent, normally happening within an ephemeral-by-default environment like Docker and Kubernetes containers.

+Fear not!
+Even though the records are in the trash can, the binary is being referenced by the repository on the destination.
+The binary has two references, trash can and destination repository.
+When the trash can reference is cleaned up, your artifact will still have a reference to the binary, thus the data will not be deleted.